 Wholesale inventories are stated at lower of cost (determined by the first-in, first-out method) or market.
-We reduce the carrying cost of inventories for obsolete or slow moving items as necessary to properly reflect inventory value.
 The cost elements included in inventory consist of all direct costs of merchandise, inbound freight and merchandise acquisition costs such as commissions and import fees.
 Retail inventories are valued at the lower of cost or market as determined by the retail inventory method.
 Retail inventory cost includes the cost of merchandise, inbound freight, duty and other merchandise-specific charges.